 Tokyo Skytree

-A modern icon of Japan, Tokyo Skytree stands at 634 meters high, making it one of the tallest structures in the world.
-The base of the tower, Tokyo Skytree Town, has a shopping mall, an aquarium, an excellent range of restaurants, and souvenir outlets.
+A modern icon of Japan, Tokyo Skytree stands at 634 metres high, making it one of the tallest structures in the world.
+The base of the tower, Tokyo Skytree Town, has a shopping centre, an aquarium, an excellent range of restaurants and souvenir outlets.

 • 2